 23. Renters insurance in California costs $195 a year.

-The renters insurance in California cost is slightly higher than the national average.
+California real estate statistics show renters insurance in California cost is slightly higher than the national average.
 While the national average is around $160 a year or $13 per month, in California it is $16 per month.
 State Farm offers the lowest costs for policies, with an average of $13 monthly, which is $3 less than the state’s average.
 Besides State Farm, Liberty Mutual offers similar prices, while the policies of others are usually higher.

 Why Are Renters Insurance Statistics Important?